junqianxulab/Habenula_fMRI_ROIs/README.md

 # Habenula fMRI ROIs
 Generates subject-level habenula (Hb) regions of interest (ROIs) with high BOLD sensitivity for use in fMRI studies.
 Hb ROIs are generated at functional resolution (e.g. 2mm isotropic) based on an input Hb segmentation at anatomical resolution (e.g. 0.7mm isotropic).
 Optionally, output Hb ROIs can be warped to a desired template space (e.g. MNI).
-Note that the main Habenula_fMRI_ROIs.sh script is an updated version of the Hb_shape_optimized_ROIs_2mm.sh script (see Legacy Methods) used in (Ely BA et al. 2019, under review), modified to allow arbitrary input anatomical/functional resolutions and greater control over final ROI thresholding/size.
+Note that the main Habenula_fMRI_ROIs.sh script is an updated version of the Hb_shape_optimized_ROIs_2mm.sh script (see Legacy Methods) used in (Ely BA et al. 2019 NeuroImage), modified to allow arbitrary input anatomical/functional resolutions and greater control over final ROI thresholding/size.

 ---
 ## Requirements